 2020 Tallgrass Prairie Quarter Value

-The Tallgrass Prairie Quarter’s distinctive reverse came to life through the artistic vision of Emily Damstra, a natural science illustrator working with the Mint’s Artistic Infusion Program, with sculptor Renata Gordon bringing her design into three-dimensional form.
+The Tallgrass Prairie Quarter’s distinctive reverse came to life through the artistic vision of Emily Damstra, a natural science illustrator working with the Mint’s Artistic Infusion Program, with sculptor Renata Gordon bringing the design into three-dimensional relief.
+The image shows a Regal Fritillary butterfly rising among towering Big Bluestem and Indian grasses from a ground-level perspective.

-When examining value across minting facilities, standard Philadelphia and Denver strikes trade around $10-40 in uncirculated grades.
-San Francisco proof editions climb to roughly $8-20, while silver proofs reach $10-28 depending on condition.
+Standard Philadelphia and Denver strikes trade around $10–$40 in uncirculated grades.
+San Francisco proof editions climb to roughly $8–$20, while silver proofs reach $10–$28 depending on condition.

-The West Point issue commands significantly higher prices, typically starting around $32 in lower uncirculated grades and climbing above $650 for premium specimens, driven by its special V75 privy mark.
+The West Point issue commands significantly higher prices.
+It typically starts around $32 in lower uncirculated grades and climbs above $650 for premium specimens — and one extraordinary MS68 example reached $15,000, the highest single-coin price recorded for any 2020 quarter variety.

-For collectors building this series, the West Point variant represents the most compelling opportunity due to its circulation-only distribution and historical significance.
-Higher-grade examples—those maintaining sharp strikes and minimal contact marks—show the strongest appreciation potential.
+For collectors building this series, the West Point variant represents the most compelling opportunity due to its circulation-only distribution and historical WWII privy mark significance.
+Higher-grade examples showing sharp strikes and minimal contact marks show the strongest appreciation potential in this series.

 2020-W Tallgrass Prairie Quarter Price/Grade Chart